 In 2018, Farsalinos and Gene Gillman produced a systematic review that analyzed the evidence from 32 studies on carbonyl compounds like formaldehyde, acetaldehyde, and acrolein that have been found in e-cigarette vapor.
 The authors found that nearly all of the high levels of carbonyls like formaldehyde produced during the research were created by poor methodology leading to “dry puff conditions.”
 They proposed standards for future research that define proper parameters for vaping experiments, including a standardized puffing regime, using current-generation atomizers and realistic power settings, and proper PG/VG ratios for the equipment tested.

 The authors also explained that we inhale 1 mg of formaldehyde every day from the air in our own homes.
 The average vaper, using 5 mL of e-liquid a day in a modern atomizer, only increases their formaldehyde intake by 0.083 mg.
 That’s less than a 9 percent increase above the normal exposure level, which is probably not significant.

 Cigarettes wreak havoc on the body, damaging the user practically from head to toe.
 The harms have been proven beyond doubt.
-But there is no evidence pointing to similar health effects from vaping—or any health problems, for that matter, unless you count nicotine dependence.
+But there is scant evidence pointing to similar health effects from vaping—or any health problems, for that matter, unless you count nicotine dependence.
 But nicotine isn’t directly responsible for any of the terrible harms of smoking.

 Vaping poses far less risk to users than smoking.